AdobeDocs/contributor.en/help/setup/install-tools.md

 ---
-lastModified: 2018-06-28
 title: Install authoring tools
-seo-title: Install Git and GitHub authoring tools for Adobe documentation
 description: This article helps you download and install the client tools you will need for Git/GitHub and for editing Markdown files.
-seo-description: This article helps you download and install the client tools you will need for Git/GitHub and for editing Markdown files for Adobe documentation.
 ---

 # Install authoring tools